Colombian peace process: Background

-The Colombian armed conflict is the oldest ongoing armed conflict in the Americas, beginning – by some measures – in 1964 with the creation of the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia), the largest of left-wing guerrillas groups which have operated in the country.
+The Colombian armed conflict is one of the longest-running ongoing armed conflicts in the world.
+It officially began in 1964 with the creation of two major guerrilla groups: the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia, FARC), founded by rebel leader Manuel Marulanda, and the National Liberation Army (Colombia) (Ejército de Liberación Nacional, ELN), which was later led by Spanish priest Manuel Pérez Martínez, also known as El Cura Pérez.
+The ELN has been classified as a terrorist organization by the governments of Colombia, the United States, Canada, New Zealand, and the European Union.

-In 1990 and 1991, peace negotiations with several smaller guerrilla movements resulted in their demobilization and transformation into civilian political actors.
-The first guerrilla group to demobilize following a peace agreement with the Colombian government was the 19th of April Movement (M-19), which demobilized and surrendered its weapons in exchange for blanket amnesty for all actions committed as part of the conflict.
-Other guerrilla groups which demobilized along similar conditions included most fronts of the Popular Liberation Army (EPL) and the Movimiento Armado Quintin Lame (MAQL).
-However, repeated attempts at finding a negotiated settlement through formal peace talks between the government and the FARC have all been unsuccessful.
-Prior to the current peace process, the most recent attempt at peace talks with the FARC was the 1999–2002 peace process under the government of President Andrés Pastrana, who had conceded a demilitarized zone to the FARC to facilitate peace talks within Colombian territory.
-Although the peace process continued for three years, no kind of agreement was reached between the two sides.
-Pastrana formally broke off all talks and ordered the military to retake control of the demilitarized zone on February 20, 2002, a few months before the 2002 presidential elections.
-The FARC had used the demilitarized zone as a safe zone to keep hostages, negotiate prisoner exchanges, train troops and plan offensive actions.The paralyzed peace process coincided with an escalation of the conflict, owing to a variety of factors including the rapid numerical and geographic expansion of paramilitary groups such as the United Self-Defense Forces of Colombia (AUC) who opposed the government's negotiations with the FARC.
-The 1998–2002 period was one of the most violent periods in recent Colombian history, with the national homicide rate increasing from 58.92 (1998) to 69.69 per 100,000 inhabitants (2002).
-In addition, there were 390 attacks on civilian settlements – the majority of them by the FARC; over 3,000 kidnappings each year between 1998 and 2002 and 898 massacres – mostly committed by paramilitary groups – killing over 5,400 people.
+In 1990 and 1991, several smaller guerrilla groups reached peace agreements with the Colombian government, leading to their demobilization and reintegration into civilian political life.
+The first to do so was the 19th of April Movement (M-19), which disarmed in exchange for a blanket amnesty.
+Other groups that followed similar paths included most fronts of the Popular Liberation Army (EPL) and the Movimiento Armado Quintín Lame (MAQL).

+However, efforts to reach a peace agreement with the FARC were consistently unsuccessful.
+The most notable attempt prior to the 2012 process occurred between 1999 and 2002, during the presidency of Andrés Pastrana Arango.
+Pastrana granted the FARC a special demilitarized zone to facilitate talks, but despite three years of negotiations, no agreement was reached.
+On February 20, 2002, Pastrana ended the peace process and ordered the military to retake control of the zone, just months before the 2002 presidential elections.
+During the process, the FARC had used the demilitarized area to hold hostages, negotiate prisoner exchanges, train fighters, and plan military operations.

+This failed peace process coincided with an escalation in violence, driven in part by the rapid expansion of right-wing paramilitary groups such as the United Self-Defense Forces of Colombia (AUC), who opposed negotiations with guerrillas.
+Between 1998 and 2002, Colombia experienced some of its most violent years in recent history: the national homicide rate rose from 58.9 to 69.7 per 100,000 inhabitants, there were over 3,000 kidnappings annually, 390 attacks on civilian settlements (mostly by the FARC), and 898 massacres—primarily carried out by paramilitaries—resulting in more than 5,400 deaths.